ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "1887-05-27-The-Ithaca-Daily-Journal-p3" "350" /%}}
 </div>

-It seems likely the Mills' store was always in this building.
-The following are some of the earliest references to the Mills' store, detailing misadventures that took place while Emily was known to be a "clerk" at the store:
+It seems likely Mills' store was always in this building.
+The following are some of the earliest references to Mills' store, detailing misadventures that took place while Emily was known to be a "clerk" at the store:

 {{% fig "1896-10-14-The-Ithaca-Daily-Journal-p6" "500" /%}}
 {{% fig "1897-03-18-ithaca-daily-journal" "500" /%}}